-As a business owner in the brick and mortar world, you have got a number of specific legal responsibilities that you owe to your clients or customers.
+As a business owner in the brick and mortar world, you have several specific legal responsibilities that you owe to your clients or customers.

 If you are like a good number of business owners in Southern California, across the United States, or even the rest of the world, you may find yourself in a situation in which a patron of your enterprise alerts you to what the individual contends is an issue with mice or rats at your business.

-When this happens, you need to understand that not only is it wise to follow up on the customer’s concerns from a customer service standpoint, but the notification triggers a moral, and potentially a legal duty as well, depending on your local laws.
+When this happens, you need to understand that it is wise to follow up on the customer’s concerns from a customer service standpoint.
+Still, the notification triggers a moral and potentially a legal duty, depending on your local laws.

 We provide you with essential information about what you should do when you are advised of the presence of mice or rats on the premises of your business.